 In the microwave

-Wash the squash and place in the microwave.
+Wash the squash and place it in the microwave.
 Cook on high 1½ minutes to soften and ease cutting.
 Cut squash in half and remove seeds and fiber.
 Put 1 tsp. butter and 1 tsp. brown sugar in each half. cover with plastic wrap or waxed paper.
 Microwave two halves on high for 6-10 minutes or until tender.

 In the oven